ReactiveX/RxJava/docs/What's-different-in-2.0.md

 Observable<R> flatMap(Function<? super T, ? extends ObservableSource<? extends R>> mapper);
 ```

-By having `Publisher` as input this way, you can compose with other Reactive-Streams compliant libraries without the need to wrap them or convert them into `Flowable` first.
+By having `Publisher` as input this way, you can compose with other Reactive Streams compliant libraries without the need to wrap them or convert them into `Flowable` first.

 If an operator has to offer a reactive base type, however, the user will receive the full reactive class (as giving out an `XSource` is practically useless as it doesn't have operators on it):